 First, Ed Nygma was like…

+I could see Bullock putting in hours with a Lara Croft installment for the, um, “visuals.”
+Gordon is more of a Call of Duty guy.
+But what does Ed play?
+Jeopardy for Xbox 360?
 This might seem like another off-the-cuff comment but Ed’s remarks about video games being a challenge bring up an interesting point.
-Video games are simulated realities, illusions if you will, where the gamer manipulates characters and events to achieve a desired outcome.
-This idea ties into the duality theme here as Harvey Dent creates a false sense of choice by manipulating the outcome ahead of time.
+Video games are simulated realities where the gamer manipulates characters and events to achieve a desired outcome.
+This idea ties into the duality theme as Harvey Dent creates a false sense of choice by manipulating the outcome ahead of time.

 First, I have to point out the cool avian parallel here – can you spot it?

 On the right is Penguin and on the left is an owl statute.
 (Maybe Liza tried to apply at Hogwarts and got rejected.)
 Not only did I find this super-cool, I also thought it was quite fitting.
 Owls are traditional symbols of wisdom, intuition, and intelligence.
 Interestingly, other cultures viewed owls as messengers of secrets as well as secret-keepers.
 Oswald might bear a different avian moniker but he definitely possesses owl-like inferences: he’s intelligent, intuitive, and knows how to both keep and share secrets.
 Hence why he was even in Liza’s apartment in the first place.